EliaTolin/EliaTolin/README.md

 🌱 Student of Computer Science at the University of Modena and Reggio Emilia

-⚡ I Like: Python, Dart, Flutter, C++, C# and always available to learn!
+⚡ I Like: Python, Flutter, NodeJS, C++, C# and always available to learn!

 👯 I’m looking to collaborate with creative people